-16. The Electric Vehicle Charging Points (EVCPs) shown as part of the agreed scheme shall be provided for at least 2 no. car/van parking spaces together with passive provision to be made available for the remainder of the site so that spaces are capable of being readily converted to EVCPs in the future.
+16. Electric Vehicle Charging Points (EVCPs) shall be provided for at least 2 no. car/van parking spaces together with passive provision to be made available for the remainder of the site so that spaces are capable of being readily converted to EVCPs in the future.
 The EVCPs shall be available for use concurrent with the first occupation of the building and which shall thereafter be retained and maintained operational for the lifetime of the development.